Stan Mikita, who led Blackhawks to 1961 title, dies at 78 - Red Deer Advocate

-CHICAGO — Stan Mikita, the hockey great who helped the Chicago Blackhawks to the 1961 Stanley Cup title while becoming one of the franchise’s most revered figures, died Tuesday.
-He was 78.
+The Blackhawks lost one of the most revered figures in franchise history when Mikita died Tuesday.
+The former captain, who helped Chicago to the 1961 Stanley Cup title, was 78.

 Mikita’s family announced his death in a statement released by the team.
-No further details were provided, but the Hall of Famer had been in poor health after being diagnosed with a brain disorder called Lewy body dementia.
+No further details were provided, but he had been in poor health after being diagnosed with Lewy body dementia — a progressive disease that causes problems with thinking, movement, behaviour and mood.

 “He was surrounded by his loving family whom he fiercely loved,” the family said in the statement.

 Mikita spent his entire career with Chicago, beginning with his NHL debut in 1959 and running through his retirement after playing 17 games in the 1979-80 season.
-He is the franchise’s career leader for assists (926), points (1,467) and games played (1,394), and is second to former teammate Bobby Hull with 541 goals.
+Known for using a stick with a wicked curve, he is the Blackhawks’ career leader for assists (926), points (1,467) and games played (1,394), and is second to Hull with 541 goals.

 He was named one of the top 100 NHL players of all time by The Canadian Press in 2017.
-Born is the Slovak Republic before moving from Czechoslovakia to St. Catharines, Ont., as a young boy, Mikita was on Canada’s roster for the 1972 Summit Series, but was limited to two games due to injury.

 Mikita’s relationship with the Blackhawks deteriorated over time, but the franchise reached out to the former captain after longtime owner William Wirtz died in 2007 and his son, Rocky, took over.
-Mikita and Hull each became a team ambassador and were honoured with bronze statues outside the United Center.

-Mikita was a regular at home games before his health deteriorated, drawing loud cheers when he was shown on the videoboard, often with Hull right beside him.
+The return of Mikita and Hull was a key moment in the transformation of the Blackhawks from one of the NHL’s worst franchises to its current place among the best run organizations in sports.

+“There are no words to describe our sadness over Stan’s passing,” Rocky Wirtz said.
+“He meant so much to the Chicago Blackhawks, to the game of hockey, and to all of Chicago.”

+Born Stanislaus Guoth in Sokolce, Slovak Republic, in 1940, he emigrated to St. Catharines, Ont., as a young boy, according to his Hockey Hall of Fame induction biography.

 The five-foot-nine Mikita was just 18 when he was promoted from the Ontario Hockey Association’s St. Catharines Teepees to join a mediocre Blackhawks franchise in 1959.
 He made his debut at home against mighty Montreal, and his first faceoff came against Jean Beliveau during his prime.